 What is Heat Transfer Vinyl?

 Heat transfer vinyl (also known as iron on vinyl or simply HTV) is vinyl specially designed to be applied to fabric using heat and pressure.
-Lots of the t-shirts, hats and coffee mugs you see at Etsy or in specialty shops are made using HTV.
+Lots of the t-shirts, tote bags, and hats you see at Etsy or in specialty shops are made using HTV.

 This special vinyl can be used on just about every fabric, including leather, and comes in a wide array of finishes, including glossy, matte, holographic, glow in the dark and glitter vinyl.